Giorgio Armani Crema Nera Extrema Essential Defense Fluid Sunscreen SPF 14 Review

 Please refer to the Ratings section below for details of the moisturizing rating calculation.

-With an SPF 14 Giorgio Armani Crema Nera Extrema Essential Defense Fluid Sunscreen SPF 14 provides a minimal level of sun protection.
+With an SPF of 14, Giorgio Armani Crema Nera Extrema Essential Defense Fluid Sunscreen SPF 14 provides a minimal level of sun protection.
 Products with SPF below 15 are generally recommended for incidental sun exposure, such as brief outdoor activities.
-They can claim to protect against sunburn, but not against early skin aging.

 Ingredients